NathanMcMillan54/novusk/Documentation/arm/main.md

 ### Capabilities

-What the ARM kernel as capable of doing is based on how much support there is for the device it's running on.
+What the ARM kernel is capable of doing is based on how much support there is for the device it's running on.
 Generally the ARM kernel can: setup early CPU functions, handle memory allocation, handle IRQs and exceptions, and handle system calls, and most devices have mailbox support (firmware interface).